frontenddogma/web-development-glossary/manuscript/b.md

 Byte Order Mark
 : A particular use of a special Unicode character, `U+FEFF BYTE ORDER MARK`, whose appearance as a magic number at the start of a text stream can signal several things to a program reading the text: the byte order, or endianness, of the text stream in the cases of 16-bit and 32-bit encodings; the fact that the text stream’s encoding is Unicode, to a high level of confidence; or which Unicode character encoding is used.&nbsp;[†](#w-bom)

 T> Is something important missing, or did you find a mistake?
-Please [share your ideas](https://github.com/j9t/web-development-glossary/blob/master/manuscript/b.md) and get listed as a glossary contributor!
+Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/b.md) and become a glossary&nbsp;contributor!